RBC Mortgage Rates & Reviews

 How an RBC US Mortgage is Helpful

-Usually if you are a Canadian looking to purchase in the US, you likely may not have any or very little credit history in the country, which can be a major roadblock in getting a mortgage.
+Usually, if you are a Canadian looking to purchase a home in the US, you likely may not have any or very little credit history in the country, which can be a major roadblock in getting a mortgage.
 This makes it tough to find any financing, especially if you do not have a very large down payment and strong income.
 With RBC’s presence in Canada, you are able to leverage your Canadian credit history, which makes getting a mortgage in the US through them very doable, especially if you don't have much of a credit history in the US.

 RBC US Mortgage Terms